jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 One method for performing Feature Selection is **Recursive Feature Elimination (RFE)**, which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

 I applied a variation of RFE called **Recursive Feature Elimination With Cross Validation (RFECV)** whick splits the data into many “chunks” (this is the Cross-Validation piece), and iteratively trains and validates a predictive model (called the "esitmator") on each “chunk” separately.
-The estimator selects the best subset of features by removing 0 to N features, where N is the number of features, using recursive feature elimination, then selecting the best subset based on the cross-validation score of the model.
+The estimator selects the best subset of features by removing 0 to N features, where N is the number of features, using recursive feature elimination, then selecting the best subset based on the mean cross-validation score of the model.
 Different models (estimators) can be used with this approach, depending on the types of variables and outputs.

 For this project, I used a Random Forest Regressor as the estimator, since the output variable is a continuous numeric variable, and because I chose to retain the outliers.
 Random Forests are generaly less sensitive to outliers which made this a good choice for use as the estimator with the RFECV selector.

+The RFECV selector chose 13 optimal features based on the mean cross-validation test score.
+In the plot below, after the count of 13, there is no more improvement in the mean score after 13, and this becomes the optimal feature count.